mongodb/docs/source/reference/glossary.rst

       The :term:`consistency` condition which ensures that write or update operations *do not* succeed before the data set has reached a consistent state.
-This typically applies to data sets that are replicated on multiple systems, but can also refer to the consistency of the on-disk representation of the data set.
+This typically applies to data sets replicated on multiple systems, but can also refer to the consistency of the on-disk representation of the data set.

    write propagation
-      The process by which updates are passed from the primary node to the :term:`secondary` members of the replica set.
-Write propagation is a concern when distributing read operations to secondary nodes that are :term:`eventually consistent <eventual consistency>` with the primary.
+      The process where updates pass from the primary node to the :term:`secondary` members of the replica set.
+Write propagation is a concern when distributing read operations to secondary nodes that are :term:`eventually consistent <eventual
+      consistency>` with the primary.

       .. seealso:: ":ref:`Write Propagation for Replica Sets